AI-generated

 Provisions

-• Article 1, Family Code — Cited to emphasize that marriage is a special contract and an inviolable social institution, underscoring the State's interest in its preservation.
+• Article 1, Family Code — Defines marriage as a special contract of permanent union and an inviolable social institution, providing the foundational policy context for interpreting Article 36 restrictively.

-• Article 68, Family Code — Referenced to define the essential marital obligations (to live together, observe love, respect, fidelity, and render mutual help and support) which a psychologically incapacitated person is unable to assume.
+• Article 68, Family Code — Specifies the essential marital obligations (to live together, observe love, respect, fidelity, and render mutual help and support), which form the benchmark for assessing psychological incapacity.

-• Article XV, Sections 1 and 2, 1987 Constitution — Cited to reinforce the fundamental state policy that recognizes the family as the foundation of the nation and marriage as an inviolable social institution that must be protected by the State.
+• Article XV, Sections 1 & 2, 1987 Constitution — Cited to emphasize the State's policy to protect and strengthen the family as an inviolable social institution.

 Notable Concurring Opinions